9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **End of Entry**

 We didn't get a majority of our goals done, because we started rather late at night.
-We were only able to look over the game manual but we will do some more work later in the week.
+We were only able to look over the game manual, but we will do some more work later in the week.